nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Pros: Keep the existing level of coupling between model and parser classes (i.e. none).
     * Cons: This meant that the order object cannot be initialised in the `AddCommandParser::parse` method as the `OrderDescriptions` in the `Order` would have been incomplete if the mapping from `indexes` to `OrderDescriptions` was not done yet.

 In light of the additional coupling, the second option was chosen.
-An AddCommandDescriptor nested class was created in the AddCommand class, similar to the EditCommand, so that indexes and order descriptions that were inputted can be stored, and once the mappings were done in the `AddCommand::execute` method, the entire `Order` object could be built before being added to the model.
+An `AddCommandDescriptor` nested class was created in the `AddCommand` class, similar to the `EditCommand`, so that indexes and order descriptions that were inputted can be stored, and once the mappings were done in the `AddCommand::execute` method, the entire `Order` object could be built before being added to the model.

 Hence, based on this implementation, here is the sequence diagram containing the steps that occur when a user inputs an `Order` containing an `o/` and `oi/` field.